 |Georgia Perimeter College, Dunwoody Campus|

-Telescope Viewing by Appointment: For students and visitors, Monday through Friday.
+Telescope Viewing by Appointment: For students, Monday through Friday.
 See info below to make arrangements to visit the dome and use the telescope(s).

 Outside viewing platform open anytime campus is open.
 Bring your telescope/binoculars/eyes.
 See contact below for more info.